rehan6658/Notes/cm4lk1r8p000409i2hqx03akn.md

 00 00 C0 1A A8 00 00 22: The message data (limited to 8 bytes)
 ```

-very ECU (Electronic control unit) responds according to the arbitration ID which is used to identify if the message is for it or not. **The lower the arbitration ID, the higher the priority of the message in case multiple ECUs start sending messages at the same time**.
+Every ECU (Electronic control unit) responds according to the arbitration ID which is used to identify if the message is for it or not. **The lower the arbitration ID, the higher the priority of the message in case multiple ECUs start sending messages at the same time**.
 Once identified the action is undertaken by ECU from the message data.

 We can also see this data inside wireshark by selecting the `vcan0` interface.